christocs/ModelAnimation/CONTRIBUTING.md

       wip/foo
     </td>
     <td>
-      Work in progress branch.
-Used to experiment; merge into a feature branch when ready.
+      Work in progress branch, merge into a feature branch when ready.
     </td>
   </tr>